Nalipp/point-pad-scaffold/README.md

-# point-pad
+This is a site that allows teachers to manage classroom progress.

-A simple page for keeping track of classroom points for positive reinforcement.
+Point pad helps teachers manage the classroom through positive reinforcement.
 # point-pad-scaffold